Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

 This is us!
 Marc and Amy, with Daisy and Jack.

 It had been a two year search to find the right place, hidden a few miles north of the wilds of Dartmoor.
-Westacott Barton is a 21 acre farmstead with a Grade II* thatched medieval farmhouse and a courtyard of C17th thatched barns.
+Westacott Barton is a 21 acre farmstead centered around a Grade II* thatched medieval farmhouse and a courtyard of C17th thatched barns.
 We have woodland, meadows and amazing views out over the Den Brook valley towards the moor.

 (If you wanted to know more about the house then this English Heritage report doesn't mess around.
 Or you can book a stay in Meadow Cottage, which is the Southern Wing of Westacott Barton.
 Check the Meadow Cottage Facebook page for latest goings on).